 Our judges take their jobs very seriously…no bribing! 🙂 But do feel free to buy them a wine at the gala to say thanks.

-Founder of the UK Actors Tweetups and the World Acting Summit (started in 2014).
-Angela is an international actress who has been in many cinema and festival screened feature films and shorts.
-And when she isn’t hosting the UK Actors Tweetup, she’s usually in her studio voicing some voiceover job or another in her native Aussie accent.
+Angela is founder of the UK Actors Tweetups (since 2010) and the World Acting Summit (2014) as well as joining forces with Andrea Farrena to create TweetFest Film Festival.
+Angela is an international actress who has been in many cinema, Amazon and festival screened feature films and shorts.
+And when she isn’t hosting the UK Actors Tweetup, she’s usually in her studio voicing some voiceover job or another in her native Aussie accent – most recently, being the I’m A Celebrity voice for their adverts!
 Twitter: @angiepang

-Andrea works internationally as a producer, as well as running a talent management company, Farrena Films Mgmt, where she represents actors, directors and producers.
+Andrea works internationally as a producer Farrena Films Mgmt.
 Andrea believes that networking is the key to success in this industry hence why she joined the Tweetup team back in 2012.
+Andrea later co-founded TweetFest with Angela and is thrilled about this being their forth year.
 Andrea is currently producing a Creative England short film, and has many more features and shorts in the pipeline.

 A successful producer, writer and director, Ben made his debut feature starring Kris Marshall in 2012, Sparks and Embers, which later enjoyed a UK distribution and was then released on Netflix.
 Prior to that his award winning short, Waiting for Gorgo, was screened all around the world.
 Currently his film company has a number of exciting productions on their slate, including a French foreign drama L’Ardennais.
 Ben’s company is also responsible for some fabulous and highly sought after guides to tripping around Sundance Film Festival and Cannes Film Festival for the first time, and can be found at Cinemagine.

 Twitter: Ben Craig